angular/angular/aio/content/guide/workspace-config.md

 ### Alternate build configurations

 By default, a `production` configuration is defined, and the `ng build` command has `--prod` option that builds using this configuration.
-The `production` configuration sets defaults that optimize the app in a number of ways, such bundling files, minimizing excess whitespace, removing comments and dead code, and rewriting code to use short, cryptic names ("minification").
+The `production` configuration sets defaults that optimize the app in a number of ways, such as bundling files, minimizing excess whitespace, removing comments and dead code, and rewriting code to use short, cryptic names ("minification").

 You can define and name additional alternate configurations (such as `stage`, for instance) appropriate to your development process.
 Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an app.
 For details, see [Internationalization (i18n)](guide/i18n#merge-aot).